For accurate pricing and package details, let us know where you would like to arrange the funeral.

-More than 70% of Australians choose to be cremated instead of buried – whether for religious reasons, environmental reasons or simply because cremations can be more affordable.
+More than 70% of Australians choose to be cremated instead of buried – this might be for religious reasons or simply because cremations can be more affordable.

 Cremation is one of the most common methods for disposing of a deceased’s body in Australia.
 This is done by placing the body inside a purpose built cremator for 1-2 hours and exposing it to extremely high temperatures.
 The final ‘ashes’ are then collected in a container and given to the family.